-Opinion | Republicans are done trying to solve the pandemic and economic crisis
+Opinion | Republicans are done trying to solve the pandemic and the economic crisis

 Or perhaps it’s because he’s now getting his advice on the pandemic from a radiologist with training in neither epidemiology nor public health, who got his job because Trump saw him on Fox News.
 Or, more likely, both.

 In any case, we are faced with two interrelated failures, one of governance and one of legislating.
-There are now over 185,000 Americans dead from covid-19 and tens of millions who have lost their jobs.
+There are now more than 183,000 Americans dead from covid-19 and tens of millions who have lost their jobs.
 The president thinks it’s not his responsibility to fix it.
 Republicans in Congress would rather not bother.

 Maybe they all think that both the pandemic and the recession will just “go away,” as Trump has said many times.
 The virus will magically disappear, everyone will go back to work, and it will prove that the best way to make policy is to neither know nor care how to actually solve problems.
 Wouldn’t that be nice.